ostcar/roc-wasm-experiment/README.md

     provides [main] to pf
 ```

 This would it make very easy, to build Wasm modules with Roc.
-Would this be in
-the scope of the Roc-project?

 **Question 2:** Would it be possible for Roc to detect, that it build a
-Wasm module and sets the `--target` to `wasm32` per default?
+Wasm module and sets the `--target` to `wasm32` as default?

 # Example 2 - Strings And Allocations

-The first example was simple, since it only used numbers.
+The first example is simple, since it only uses numbers.
 The second examples
-takes a string and returns it in reversed order (only ascii supported).
+takes a string and returns it in reversed order (only ASCII supported).

-To give and return strings to Wasm is not a Roc-problem, but a Wasm-problem.
+To give and return strings to Wasm is not a Roc problem, but a Wasm problem.
 Every language has the problem, that Wasm only accespts numbers.
 If you want to
 give it another type, you have to write it in memory and pass the pointer.
 For
 Roc, this is not notably, since all platforms have to do it anyway.
 When you
-look at the comunication between a Roc-platform and the Roc-app, it also
+look at the communication between a Roc-platform and the Roc-app, it also writes
-writes the object in memory and give Roc a pointer.
+the object in memory and gives Roc a pointer.

-For this to work, the host-language (rust, zig, go, javascript) has to
+For this to work, the host language (rust, zig, go, javascript) has to
-understand the Roc-types.
-For this example, a simple Roc-string-type is
+understand the Roc types.
+For this example, a simple Roc string type is
 implemented in javascript.
 For the future, this would be a task of `roc glue`.

 This example has a very basic allocator written in javascript.
 This
-demonstrates, that a platform is not needed for memory management.
+demonstrates, that a platform is not necessary for memory management.

 # Example 3 - Tasks